Bronstein, Gewirtz & Grossman, LLC Notifies Volta Inc. (VLTA) Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK , April 1, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Volta Inc. ("Volta" or the "Company) (NYSE: VLTA) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Volta securities between August 2, 2021 and March 28, 2022, (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/vlta.
+NEW YORK, April 05, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Volta Inc. (“Volta” or the “Company) (: VLTA) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Volta securities between August 2, 2021 and March 28, 2022, (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/vlta.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.